Amitm0v/Line-Follower-Bot/README.md

 # 🤖 3-Sensor Line Follower Robot | Arduino + L298N

-Build a simple and efficient **line follower robot** using an Arduino Uno, L298N motor driver, and 3 digital IR sensors.
+Here is the link to my Instructables https://www.instructables.com/Building-a-3-Sensor-Line-Follower-Robot-Arduino-L2/ This Repository will show you how to build a simple and efficient **line follower robot** using an Arduino Uno, L298N motor driver, and 3 digital IR sensors.
 This bot can follow a white line on a black background using basic sensor logic.

 ---